Religious Holidays on the Block Plan Letter 2024-2025

 Specific Traditions and Sacred Days:

 *In this letter we try to group sacred days within the same tradition together and organize the paragraphs related to where their first holiday falls within the academic calendar.
-Some paragraphs have multiple traditions; thus, the dates might not be perfectly inflowed in Chronos time; religion and spirituality embrace expansive notions of time which we hope you will too with this letter.
+Some paragraphs have multiple traditions; thus, the dates might not be perfectly inflowed in Chronos time; religion and spirituality embrace expansive notions of time, and we hope you will too with this letter.

-Please note that this memo includes the most common requests for accommodation, it does not include all holidays, sacred, holy, celebrations, rituals, festival, and days of observation.
+Please note that this memo includes the most common requests for accommodation; it does not include all holidays, sacred days, holy days, celebrations, rituals, festivals, and days of observation.
+Students from the traditions below may ask for additional consideration for days not mentioned.
 Students from other religious and spiritual traditions may ask for similar consideration.
-Students from the traditions below may also ask for additional consideration for days not mentioned.
 If we have not included a religious tradition or major religious holiday of significance to you on the Chaplain’s Office Religious Holiday Calendar (see link at the end of this document) please contact Chaplain Kate Holbrook so we may be mindful of including it in the future.

-During the 2023-2024 academic year, Rosh Hashanah (The Jewish New Year and the Day of Judgment) begins at sundown on Friday, Sept.
-15, and ends at sundown on Sunday, Sept.
-17, at the end of the third week of Block 1.
-Yom Kippur (the Day of Atonement and Reconciliation), which is a day of fasting from sundown to sundown, begins the evening of Sunday, Sept.
-24 and ends at sundown on Monday, Sept.25, the first day of Block 2 which may be particularly challenging for our community this year.
-Depending on personal practice and family traditions, students typically may celebrate High Holidays using one, two, or all three days to attend synagogue and to spend time in personal reflection, with their families, or with the Jewish community.
-Passover will begin at sundown on Monday, April 22, 2023, during week one of Block 8, and ends at sundown on Tuesday, April 30 during week two of Block 8.
-The Passover Seder will be on Monday, April 22nd, 2024.
-Yom HaShoa, Holocaust Remembrance Day begins at sundown on Sunday, May 5 through sundown on Monday the 6.
-Students can learn about information for these and additional religious services and observances by contacting The Chaplain’s Office.
+During the 2024-2025 academic year, Rosh Hashanah (The Jewish New Year and the Day of Judgment) begins at sundown on Wednesday, Oct.
+2, and ends at sundown on Friday, Oct.
+4, during Week 2 of Block 2.
+Yom Kippur (the Day of Atonement and Reconciliation), which is a day of fasting from sundown to sundown, begins the evening of Friday, Oct.
+11 and ends at sundown on Saturday, Oct.12, at the end of Block 2 Week 3.
+Depending on personal practice and family traditions, students may celebrate High Holidays using one, two, or all three days to attend synagogue and to spend time in personal reflection, with their families, or with the Jewish community.
+Passover will begin at sundown on Saturday, April 12, 2025, during the third weekend of Block 7 and ends at sundown on Sunday, Apr.
+20 during Block Break 7.
+The Passover Seder will be on Saturday, Apr.
+12, 2025.
+Yom HaShoa, Holocaust Remembrance Day, begins at sundown on Wednesday, Apr.
+23 and ends at sundown on Thursday, Apr.
+24 during Week 1 of Block 8.
+Students can learn about information for these and additional religious services and observances by contacting the Chaplain’s Office.

 Among the most prominent Hindu holidays during the academic year are Navaratri, Diwali, and Holi.
-Navaratri, nine nights venerating the Goddess, takes place from Sunday, Oct.
-15 through the night of Tuesday, Oct.
-24, 2023, which is during the first week through the second week of Block 3.
-Diwali, a Festival of Lights celebrating Goodness, will take place on Sunday, Nov.
-12, 2023, which is at the end of Block 3.
-Holi, a spring festival of colors signifying the victory of good over evil, takes place on Sunday, March 24- 25, 2024, during Spring Break.
+Navaratri, nine nights venerating the Goddess, takes place from Thursday, Oct.
+3 through the night of Friday, Oct.
+11, 2024, which is during Weeks 2 and 3 of Block 2.
+Diwali, a Festival of Lights celebrating Goodness, will take place for five days starting on Friday, Nov.
+1, 2024, which is during Week 2 of Block 3.
+Holi, a spring festival of colors signifying the victory of good over evil, takes place on Mar.
+14, 2025 during Spring Break.
+Vaisakhi/Baisakhi, celebrated by Sikh, Hindu, and Buddhist communities will take place on Monday, Apr.
+14 in Week 4 of Block 7.

-Buddhists celebrate the Buddha's enlightenment (Bodhi Day) on Friday, Dec.
-8, 2023, in Block 4 and remember the Buddha's passing (Nirvana Day) on Thursday, Feb.
-15, 2024, during Block Break.
-The Lunar New Year, which can be important to Confucians, Taoists, and Buddhists alike, begins on the evening of on Feb.
-10, 2024, at the end of week three of Block 5.
-Visakha Puja, Buddha Day which celebrates Buddha's birthday, is on Thursday, May 23 in 2024, in many countries, though some dates may vary depending on country and region.
+Buddhists celebrate the Buddha's enlightenment (Bodhi Day) on Sunday, Dec.
+8, in Week 3 of Block 4 and remember the Buddha's passing (Nirvana Day) on Saturday, Feb.
+15, during Block Break 5.
+The Lunar New Year, which can be important to Confucians, Taoists, and Buddhists alike, begins on the evening of Wednesday, Jan.
+29in Week 2 of Block 5.
+Visakha Puja, Buddha Day which celebrates Buddha's birthday, is on Monday, May 12 during Block 8 Week 4, in many countries, though some dates may vary depending on country and region.

+Next year, Eid al Adha, which celebrates the Feast of the Sacrifice in the Islamic tradition, will occur close to Saturday, Jun.
+6*-7, 2025.
 Ramadan is only one of many important religious holidays in Islam.
-Next year, Eid al Adha, which celebrates the Feast of the Sacrifice, will occur close to Wednesday, June 17*-18, 2024.
 Muslims observe the lunar month of Ramadan by daily fasting, communal fast-breaking, Qur'an recitation, and personal reflection.
-In 2024, Ramadan is anticipated to begin at sundown on Sunday, March 10, at the end of week 3 of Block 6 and end around April 9, during the third week of Block 7 in North America.
+In 2025, Ramadan is anticipated to begin at sundown on Friday, Feb.
+28in Week 2 of Block 6 and end around Saturday, Mar.
+29, during the end of Week one Block 7 in North America.
 When Ramadan falls within the academic calendar, the Chaplain's Office works with identified students, the Muslim Student Association, and Bon Appetit to arrange and coordinate food to be consumed prior to sunup and after sundown, as well as community-wide gatherings for support and celebration.
 During Ramadan, it is important to be aware that some students, staff, and faculty will be fasting from sunrise to sundown.
-Eid al Fitr, which celebrates the end of Ramadan, is anticipated to occur in 2024 at sunset around Saturday, April 9.
-Contact Chaplain Kate Holbrook in the Chaplain's Office with specific questions regarding dietary needs.
+Eid al Fitr, which celebrates the end of Ramadan, is anticipated to occur in 2025 at sunset around Saturday Mar.
+29. Contact Chaplain Kate Holbrook in the Chaplain's Office with specific questions regarding dietary needs.

 While this memo includes the most common requests for accommodation, it does not include all holidays, sacred, holy, days of observation, and festival days.
 Students from other religious traditions may ask for similar consideration.
 Students from the traditions included within this letter may also ask for additional consideration for additional days of importance.